-If you are considering a room change, please contact an RA, the EAA, or an Assistant Deans of Students to explore your options.
+If you are considering a room change, please contact the Dean of Students or the CLAA to explore your options.

 In the case of room changes, the student has 48 hours after being notified of the reassignment to vacate the old room and complete all check-out procedures.
 Residents who do not plan to return to the residence halls in the spring must go through proper check-out procedures at the end of the fall semester.